HOUSE JOINT RESOLUTION NO. 1

 to the Constitution of the State of West Virginia be submitted to

-the year two thousand four, which proposed amendment is that
+the year 2010, which proposed amendment is that section three,

-section thirteen, article six thereof be amended and reenacted, to
+article VI thereof be amended and reenacted, to read as follows:

 ARTICLE VI.
 THE LEGISLATURE.